Tessa’s Recipe Rundown

 Flaky Salt on Your Caramel

-What Baking Sheet is Best for Turtle Thumbprint Cookies?
+What Baking Sheet is Best for Thumbprint Cookies?

 A light-colored aluminum half-sheet pan is my favorite for baking cookies.
-Avoid dark nonstick pans altogether, they brown too much and may burn the bottoms of your cookies.
-This is particularly important for dark-colored cookies like these Turtle Thumbprint Cookies, as it can be harder to tell visually when these are done baking.
+Avoid dark nonstick pans, as they brown too much and may burn the bottoms of your cookies.
+This is particularly important for dark-colored cookies like these Turtle Thumbprint Cookies, as it can be harder to tell visually when they are done baking.

 Check out my Baking Pans 101 post for all the surprising details.
 Or, just click here to score my favorite baking pans for cookies (and everything else!)